KAZABUILD/KAZABUILD/backend/README.md

    - `DatabaseEntryAt` -> date object storing when the entry was created in the database
    - `LastEditedAt` -> date object storing when the entry was last edited
    - `Note` -> nullable string storing any staff-only information

+ - UserComment (user report for different types of objects, only one foreign object id can be assigned to an object)
+   - `Id` -> automatically assigned GUID
+   - `UserId` -> GUID storing the user's id that wrote the comment
+   - `Reason` -> string storing the reason for the report
+   - `Details` -> string storing the explanation for the reason of report
+   - `TargetType` -> Enum storing what type of entity was reported
+   - `ForumPostId` -> nullable GUID storing which forum post is being reported
+   - `BuildId` -> nullable GUID storing which build is being reported
+   - `UserCommentId` -> nullable GUID storing which comment is being reported
+   - `MessageId` -> nullable GUID storing which message is being reported
+   - `ReportedUserId` -> nullable GUID storing which user is being reported
+   - `DatabaseEntryAt` -> date object storing when the entry was created in the database
+   - `LastEditedAt` -> date object storing when the entry was last edited
+   - `Note` -> nullable string storing any staff-only information

+ - UserBlock (defines which user blocked which user)
+   - `Id` -> automatically assigned GUID
+   - `UserId` -> GUID storing the user's id for the user that is blocking
+   - `BlockedUserId` -> GUID storing the user's id for the user that is being blocked
+   - `DatabaseEntryAt` -> date object storing when the entry was created in the database
+   - `LastEditedAt` -> date object storing when the entry was last edited
+   - `Note` -> nullable string storing any staff-only information

 ### Component Domain